ErZicky/Nooti-Shorcuts-Notification/README.md

 <img src="src/home.png" width="432" align="center"   vspace="2">

-✨​ Nooti's goal to give users a minimal and clean way to reach their favorites apps, contacts or website without cluttering their phone home in the leasst invasive way possible by giving the possibility of creating a notification with shortcusts to such apps.
+✨​ Nooti's goal is to give users a minimal and clean way to reach their favorites apps, contacts or website without cluttering their phone home in the least invasive way possible by giving the possibility of creating a notification with shortcusts to such apps.
 Nooti is functional and aesthetically pleasing at the same time

 📱 📞 🌐  App, Contacts & websites these are the 3 things, at the moment, you can put as shortcuts.
 Nooti will also try to fetch a favicon for the website